Greetings is a friendly Lua filter that adds a welcoming message to the document.

 hendrerit tempor tellus.
 Donec pretium posuere tellus.
 Proin quam

-nisl, tincidunt et, mattis eget, convallis nec, purus.
+nisl, tincidunt et, mattis eget, convallis nec, purus.---

 author: Nullus